paulsinclair51/briteTest/scripts/bin/README.md

 ### Setup and Installation

-- **installscripts**: Make all scripts executable and add /scripts/bin/ to PATH.
+- **installscripts**: Make all scripts executable and add `/scripts/bin/` to PATH.

 ### Document and Brand Management

-- **ckdocs**: Validate canonical documentation links and structure.
+- **ckstyle**: Check style quidelines for documention, code, scripts, directory guides, versions etc. for the current branch.
+See Contributor Guide for guidelines.
 - **gendocs**: Generate PDF and DOCX documentation.
-- **genpdf**: Generate PDF documentation from Markdown sources.
 - **genpngs**: Generate branding PNG images from SVG files.
 - **replacephrases**: Apply configured phrase replacements in markdown files.
 - **updatebrand**: Update branding text and regenerate related assets.